-From bytes to barrels has been added to your bookmarks.
+From bytes to barrels has been saved

 Despite a deluge of digital advancements, upstream oil and gas companies have been slow to seize the opportunity.
 The prize of going digital is clear, but for most companies, getting there is not easy.
 A coherent road map could help make sense of the digital muddle and drive more value.